Ronkonkoma Veterans Disability Attorney Answers Frequently Asked Questions (FAQs) About Veteran Benefits

 While veterans’ disability benefits are supposed to ensure you have the help you need if your health suffers because of your service, navigating the system to get benefits can be very complicated.
-A New York City veterans disability lawyer can help you to manage the bureaucracy to make the system work so you get the benefits that you deserve.
+A Ronkonkoma veterans disability attorney can help you to manage the bureaucracy to make the system work so you get the benefits that you deserve.

 You should contact an attorney for personalized help obtaining your benefits.
 You can also read on to get answers to some frequently asked questions about the process of obtaining benefits and the nature of benefits that you may obtain.

 If you were honorably discharged from military service and you have a service-connected medical issue, you should be entitled to receive disability benefits.
 You can receive benefits for a physical or mental injury that occurred as a direct result of your service.
 If you have become ill because of your military service, such as developing cancer due to exposure to herbicides or radiation, you can also receive disability benefits.
 And, if you had a pre-existing condition that your service made worse, benefits should also be provided to you for the increased severity of your symptoms.

 How Do You Apply for Veterans Disability Benefits?

 You can apply for disability benefits online using the eBenefits website, which the Veterans Administration recommends since this can be the simplest approach.
 You can also print out Form 21-526EZ, Application for Disability Compensation and Related Compensation Benefits or call 1-800-827-1000 to have a copy of the benefits form mailed to you.